Ar-Kareem/SAT_puzzle_solver/README.md

 ## Sudoku (Puzzle Type #2)

 Also known as Number Place and Solo.

+The code can:

+1. Solve arbitrarily sized valid board sizes, thus can be used to solve:
+   - Hex Sudoku (a 16x16 variant)
+   - Kidoku (a kid-friendly sudoku variant)
+2. Solve the ["Sandwich" sudoku variant](https://dkmgames.com/SandwichSudoku/) using the optional parameter `sandwich={'side': [...], 'bottom': [...]}`
+3. Solve the ["Sudoku-X" variant](https://www.sudopedia.org/wiki/Sudoku-X) using the optional parameter `unique_diagonal=True`

 * [**Play online**](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/js/solo.html)